How to Change Hostname on Ubuntu 20.04?

 hostnamectl

-Now that you know how to find out the hostname, let’s go into the details of changing the hostname in Ubuntu 20.04.
+Now that you know how to find the hostname, let’s go into the details of changing the hostname in Ubuntu 20.04.

 Change the Hostname Temporarily on Ubuntu 20.04